ParadiseSS13/Paradise/docs/coding/testing_guide.md

 The runtime viewer interface is a menu that displays every runtime that occurred during the current round.
-It is available by clicking the *View Runtimes* verb under the debub tab.
+It is available by clicking the *View Runtimes* verb under the "Debug" tab.

 ![](./images/Runtime_Viewer.png)